Classic! no need for that thread!

 picked up a vinyl copy of willow weep for me in kansas city last week - his take on Coltrane's "Impressions" is just incredible

-― though she denies it to the press, (Joan Crawford Loves Chachi), Saturday, 8 October 2016 12:40 (eight months ago) Permalink
+― though she denies it to the press, (Joan Crawford Loves Chachi), Saturday, 8 October 2016 12:40 (one year ago) Permalink

 he is the only jazz guitarist who you can say was easily as talented as Reinhardt without any challopry.
 Love the guy.